Get involved

 Get Involved

-We are an active, motivated club, of long-standing in the vicinity of St Neots.
+We are an active, family-friendly and motivated club, with a wide community sport focus beyond the vicinity of St Neots.
 At Longsands College we use a brand-new latest generation astroturf pitch with great amenities.

-In 2012, with the Olympics coming to London, there are great opportunities for hockey.
+In 2012, the London Olympics created great opportunities for hockey.
 For the first time ever, our GB Womens team made the final of the Champions Trophy, and gained a silver medal ahead of Holland and Germany, losing only to Argentina.
-There are two further high-profile international events, in May and in June, leading up to the Olympics itself.
+In 2015 our region hosted the EuroHockey championships and our Ladies took Gold there too.

-We have a strong and growing junior section where children from a wide selection of local schools are having fun building the future of the club, employing EHB qualified coaches.
+We have a strong and growing junior Academy section where children from a wide selection of local schools are having fun building the future of the club, employing EHB qualified coaches.
 We are affiliated to the England Hockey Board, where we have access to performance coaching as our young hockey players develop their skills.
+We typically enter the England National U14/U16 competitions so everyone can have age-appropriate playing opportunities.

 We operate a Youth Development Squad as a route for players to progress to our Mens, Ladies, Mixed and (eventually) Veteran teams, which play in leagues mostly across East Anglia.